mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol-alt.md

 packets and sending it to the SCONEPRO QUIC client matching the IP/port tuple being utilized by the end to end QUIC connection.

-The SCONEPRO QUIC client MUST be able to distinguish the end to end QUIC packets and the SCONEPRO QUIC packets.
+The SCONEPRO QUIC client must be able to distinguish the end to end QUIC packets and the SCONEPRO QUIC packets.
 This can be done by looking for the pattern of the SCONEPRO packet, combined with trial decryption.